(formerly known as Langia tropicus)

 The wings of the adult moths of this species have a greyish brown pattern, The forewings have scalloped margins, and have a recurved hind margins.
-The hindwings have a recurved outer margin to the tornus.
+The hindwings have a recurved margin near the tornus.
 The moths have a wingspan of about 8 cms.
 In its resting position, the moth is inclined to curve its abdomen upward.

 The species occurs across the tropical north of Australia, including